 Junior and senior courses (UA Little Rock course numbers beginning with 3 or 4) are called upper-level courses.
 A baccalaureate degree requires a minimum of 45 upper-level credit hours.

-The letter “W” is recorded when a student voluntarily and officially drops a specific course or all enrolled coursed at the University within a specified time period.
-If you never attend classes for which you are registered, you remain legal liable for tuition and fees, unless you follow official withdrawal procedures.
+The letter “W” is recorded when a student voluntarily and officially drops a specific course or all enrolled courses at the University within a specified time period.
+If you never attend classes for which you are registered, you remain legally liable for tuition and fees unless you follow official withdrawal procedures.
 In order to withdraw, you must obtain an official form from the Office of Records and Registration.
 For deadlines please refer to the academic calendar.